UCAS personal statement checklist

 The personal statement on your UCAS application is your chance to really sell yourself to the universities you are applying to.
-That means it’s important that it is up to scratch - it could be the difference between getting an offer and being rejected!
-Once you've got your ideas for your personal statement ready to go, use our hancy checklist below to make sure you've covered all the important information.
+We do read them and it can make the difference between receiving an offer and being unsuccessful.
+Once you’ve got your ideas for your personal statement ready to go, use our handy checklist below to make sure you’ve covered all the important information.

 - Have you said in the first two sentences what you would like to study?
 Remember, be innovative in the way you tell us.

 - Have you proofread it?
 Get everyone involved: friends, family, teachers – anyone that’ll look at it.
 Try reading it aloud too – doing this will make it very clear if something isn’t quite right.

 - Have you used full sentences, paragraphs and proper grammar?
 It is a formal document so should read like one.